Auseklis

-Auseklis is a Latvian god, a stellar deity that represents a celestial body, but possibly not the same as Venus (Rīta zvaigzne) - the first "star" (how Latvians call it) to appear in the mornings on the east side of the sky.
-He is the third most popular deity in Latvian mythology after Saulė and Mēness, but is almost exclusively mentioned in folk songs.
+Auseklis is a Latvian pagan god, a stellar deity that represents a celestial body, but possibly not the same as Venus (Rīta zvaigzne) - the first "star" (how Latvians call it) to appear in the mornings on the east side of the sky.
+He is the third most popular deity in Latvian mythology after Saulė and Mēness, but is almost exclusively mentioned in folk songs, as pagan faith gave way to Christianity in Latvia in the 12th century.

 Name

 The name Auseklis stems from the root aus- ('dawn'), attached to the derivative suffix -eklis, and is etymologically related to other Indo-European deities of the dawn.

-This deity is also variously known as Auseklenis, Auseklenč, Ausekleņš, Auseklīts, Auseklītis, Ausekliņis, Ausekliņš, Auseklius.
+This deity is also variously known as Auseklenis, Ausekliņš, Auseklīts, Auseklītis, Ausekliņis, Auseklius.

 Role

 Auseklis is closely associated with Mēness ("moon").
 They both are Dieva dēli ("sons of God"), as is Ūsiņš, and are thus confused with each other and with other male deities.
 Auseklis is referred to as male in the context of the dainas (folksong), and is seen as the groom of Saules meita ("daughter of the sun"), who came all the way to Germany to court her.

 He is also said to be the attendant to a Sun deity and helper in the activities of the "heavenly bath house".

 According to scholar Elza Kokare, Auseklis belongs to a group of heavenly deities that take part in a mythological drama about a "celestial wedding".
 Auseklis is seen as a groom of Saules meita, a daughter of Saule, the female Baltic sun - the others being moon god Meness and twin gods Dieva deli.
 Auseklis, in other accounts, is a guest or member of the bridal cortege at the wedding of Saules meita with another character, or he is deprived of his bride because of Meness's quarreling.

 Auseklis is often referred to as being very young.
 As a reflex of this, he is seen as too young to work with the other deities, is very playful, and his horse is either bought by him or for him by the Sun.

 According to Marija Gimbutas's analysis, Auseklis is a "dievaitis" ('little god') that appears with a horse the Sun gave him, and falls in love with the daughter of the (female) Sun ("Saules dukterims").

-According to Lithuanian folklorist and ethnologist Nijolė Laurinkienė (lt), Harald Biezais was of the opinion that Auseklis was a male god and a son of Dievs ("Dievo sunus").
+According to Lithuanian folklorist and ethnologist Nijolė Laurinkienė (lt), Haralds Biezais was of the opinion that Auseklis was a male god and a son of Dievs ("Dievo sunus").
 He was also part of the "celestial marriage" drama, being the first betrothed of the Sun's Daughter (Saules meita).